CU-CloudCollab/cucloud_utils/README.md

 Utility to check your VPC configuration and test if it is in compliance with current ITSO and Cornell best practices.
 The utility runs as a set of rspec tests and will return a proper exit code on pass/fail (ideal for a jenkins job).

-If running as a job, we reccomend using AWS credentails with minimum privileges -- the following policy example can be used:
+If running as a job, we recommend using AWS credentials with minimum privileges -- the following policy example can be used:

 ```
 {